 Planning a trip to Iceland and wondering whether it will be too cold for you?
 If you want a quick answer, it depends on when, where, and what weather conditions you are experiencing when you are in Iceland.
-To have your question precisely answered-In this blog post, we’ll explore “Is Iceland cold?” in more detail and provide all the information you need to prepare for your visit.
+To have your question precisely answered, in this blog post, we’ll explore “Is Iceland cold?” and ‘How cold is it’ in more detail and provide all the information you need to prepare for your visit.

 - Related links: Weather in Iceland; Driving in Iceland